arushi-mittal/terminalgame/README.md

 Terminal brickbreaker is a terminal version of the popular brick breaker arcade game which involves using Python3 and basic libraries to implenent it.

+A demonstration of the game can be viewed [here](https://iiitaphyd-my.sharepoint.com/:v:/g/personal/arushi_mittal_students_iiit_ac_in/ESjOUwgleSVOi2KRJWVArCsBqAu69-D5AKng0_YNyYzTTg?e=zmB53Q)

 ## **Concepts**

 It uses various concepts from Object Oriented Programming such as: